1995parham-learning/fastapi101/README.md

 time.sleep(10)
 ```

-Call your APIs in both cases multiple times and write down the response times.
+Invoke your APIs multiple times with `async` and `sync` sleep, recording response times to observe differences.
-Can you summarize what happened?
-And what is the difference?

-Make sure your design is clean and have multiple modules (you can use current repository to have an idea about the structure).
-Use [Dependency Injection](https://fastapi.tiangolo.com/tutorial/dependencies/) to separate logic from your views.
+Ensure a clean design with separation of logic and views using [Dependency Injection](https://fastapi.tiangolo.com/tutorial/dependencies/).

-Write tests for your API based on the [FastAPI documentation](https://fastapi.tiangolo.com/tutorial/testing/).
+Write tests for the API based on [FastAPI documentation](https://fastapi.tiangolo.com/tutorial/testing/), and leverage GitHub Actions for testing and linting.

-> [!NOTE]
-> GitHub Actions is your friend, use them to test and lint your project.

 > [!CAUTION]
 > The `uvicorn` can have multiple workers, test and see your in-memory storage works with them or not?